nilskohrs/stripcookie/readme.md

-# Cookie strip
+# Stripcookie
-Cookie strip is a middleware plugin for [Traefik](https://github.com/traefik/traefik) which strips cookies by name from a request
+Stripcookie is a middleware plugin for [Traefik](https://github.com/traefik/traefik) which strips cookies by name from a request

 ### Configuration